-This section is a part of the Customer Management topic that provides the general understanding of accounts, contacts, customers and customer hierarchy available in Oro applications.
+This section is part of the Customer Management topic that provides a general understanding of accounts, contacts, customers, and customer hierarchy available in Oro applications.

 - View, edit, and create new customer users.

-- Manage customer user information (name, birthday, billing and shipping address, and phone number, etc).
+- Manage customer user information (name, birthday, billing and shipping address, phone number, etc).

 - View requests for quotes, quotes, sales orders, and shopping lists created by the customer user.